 The spawn deposition surveys have been and remain the default method for estimating the SSB in San Francisco Bay to set quotas.
-While the predictive model provides a promising avenue for incorporating additional indicators into Herring management, as well as for improving predictive accuracy, the model needs to be tested before it is used to set quotas.
-To do this, the model must have three consecutive years where a) all of the data required are available, and b) demonstrate that over those three years it has greater predictive skill than the spawn deposition survey alone.
-At that point the Department may decide to use the predictive model in yearly quota setting.
+While the predictive model provides a promising avenue for incorporating additional indicators into Herring management, as well as for improving predictive accuracy, the model's use depends on the availability of required data and the model's continued predictive skill (see Section 7.6.2.1, Appendis E).
+When these two requirements are met, the Department may decide to use the predictive model in yearly quota setting.